 Ros is a fisheries scientist and has worked with shellfish at Cefas since 2009.
 One of her main roles is to produce regional stock assessments for lobster, and it is her ongoing mission to improve the quality and quantity of the data so we can get the best out of the assessments.
 Ros is also a member of the ICES crab and lobster working group, as well as being involved in a wide range of research, from tagging crabs, to intertidal surveys and whelk maturity studies.

 Adam is an aquaculture researcher/manager with specific interest in hatcheries, novel species, welfare, pathogens and disease prevention, immunology, crustaceans.
 After completing his PhD on culture techniques and health of crabs, Adam spent a decade working for Swansea University, where he helped develop their Centre for Sustainable Aquatic Research.
-He has recently completed a postdoctoral fellowship on lobster aquaculture with the University of Gothenburg’s Department of Biological & Environmental Sciences.
+He is currently a postdoctoral fellow with the University of Gothenburg’s Department of Biological & Environmental Sciences.

 Jean Taylor, MBE, BSc (Hons), Dip Data

 Prior to her retirement in 2015, Jean spent twenty one years working for the University of Exeter, based at their campus in Cornwall.
 Her role involved engaging the business community in Cornwall with the academic expertise, promoting opportunities for collaboration, research and development and higher level skills development.
 She became Head of Strategic Economic Development in Cornwall for the University, focussing on EU funding and the contribution of higher education to the economic development of Cornwall.
 In her early career in South Africa, she was Research and Development Manager for a corporate involved in the manufacture of high temperature materials for the metallurgical industry.
 Her particular areas of interest for NLH include strategic planning, the development of the research programme, public sector funding opportunities and intellectual property.